MarkhamLee/HardwareMonitoring/README.md

 TL/DR: *"you like computers bro?
 Okay, but did you put a small computer inside your big computer to send data about the big computer and the case it's in to another computer?"*

 Also: I'm fully aware there are numerous off the shelf solutions, but having more granular control helps in situations where variances in MOBOs, coolers and the like result in the wrong data being picked up (*E.g., fans and water coolers via AIDA64 on my setup*), plus it's easier to incorporate data from external sources.
+At this juncture this project could be viewed as an *"aggregating data for a PC Sensor Panel solution, baseline scripts for being monitoring linux hardware for use in other projects"*  E.g., [my data platform project](https://github.com/MarkhamLee/productivity-music-stocks-weather-IoT-dashboard/tree/main/telemetry)

 **Heavily, heavily modded Skyrim, 4k textures, vastly improved graphics and character models, parallax mods, updated animations, updated combat, engine upgrades to enable FPS above 60 FPS without breaking the engine/causing weird visual artifacts, etc., running in 4k @ 180+ FPS --- *it's basically Eldenrim at this point...***